ooliver1/a-level-project/writeup/writeup.typ

 func _on_slider_value_changed(value: float) -> void:
-	# Godot uses decibels, which is logorithmic.
+	# Godot uses decibels, which is logarithmic.
 This function converts a number
 	# from 0-1 into decibels (-80 to 24dB)
 	var db := linear_to_db(value / 100)
 	AudioServer.set_bus_volume_db(audio_bus_index, db)